sjramirez/CSE110-Lab1/index.md

 ### Snowboarding
 ![Picture of me snowboarding](images/Snowboarding.JPG)

 I have been snowboarding since my senior year in highschool.
-It is a great hobby to be out in natureand it is very relaxing.
+It is a great hobby to be out in nature and it is very relaxing.

 Some mountains I have been to are
 - Mammoth Mountain, CA